Russian attack kills 16 in east Ukraine as Blinken visits Kyiv, officials say | Law-Order

 Russian attack kills 16 in east Ukraine as Blinken visits Kyiv, officials say

-At least 16 people were killed and many more were wounded in a Russian attack on the eastern Ukrainian city of Kostiantynivka on Wednesday as U.S. Secretary of State Antony Blinken visited Kyiv, Ukrainian officials said.
+At least 16 people were killed and many more were wounded in a Russian attack on a crowded market in the eastern Ukrainian city of Kostiantynivka on Wednesday as U.S. Secretary of State Antony Blinken visited Kyiv, Ukrainian officials said.

 President Volodymyr Zelenskiy condemned the attack, saying a market, shops and a pharmacy had been struck in the industrial city close to the battlefield.
 "This Russian evil must be defeated as soon as possible," Zelenskiy said on the Telegram messaging app.